ARIZONA 14 DAYS

 Journey to Sedona:

-Sedona, in northern Arizona, is a popular destination known for its stunning red sandstone formations and clear blue skies.
-Often called "Red Rock Country," Sedona attracts outdoor lovers, artists, hikers and anyone seeking peace and inspiration.
+Sedona, in northern Arizona, is famous for its red rock formations and clear blue skies.
+Known as "Red Rock Country," it draws outdoor lovers, artists, hikers, and people looking for peace and inspiration.

 To help alleviate the traffic congestion and parking issues, the city is providing a shuttle service.
-The Sedona Shuttle, also known as the Sedona RoadRunner offers convenient transportation options to various popular attractions, shopping districts, hotels, and trail sites.
+The Sedona Shuttle offers convenient transportation options to trail sites from designated parking lots.
+Served by the Sedona Shuttle.

 Explore Sedona: